Female genital mutilation: Pregnancy, childbirth

 FGM may place women at higher risk of problems during pregnancy and childbirth, which are more common with the more extensive FGM procedures.
 Infibulated women may try to make childbirth easier by eating less during pregnancy to reduce the baby's size.
 In women with vesicovaginal or rectovaginal fistulae, it is difficult to obtain clear urine samples as part of prenatal care, making the diagnosis of conditions such as pre-eclampsia harder.
 Cervical evaluation during labour may be impeded and labour prolonged or obstructed.
 Third-degree laceration (tears), anal-sphincter damage and emergency caesarean section are more common in infibulated women.

 Neonatal mortality is increased.
 The WHO estimated in 2006 that an additional 10–20 babies die per 1,000 deliveries as a result of FGM.
 The estimate was based on a study conducted on 28,393 women attending delivery wards at 28 obstetric centres in Burkina Faso, Ghana, Kenya, Nigeria, Senegal, and Sudan.
 In those settings all types of FGM were found to pose an increased risk of death to the baby: 15 percent higher for Type I, 32 percent for Type II, and 55 percent for Type III.
 The reasons for this were unclear, but may be connected to genital and urinary tract infections and the presence of scar tissue.
 According to the study, FGM was associated with an increased risk to the mother of damage to the perineum and excessive blood loss, as well as a need to resuscitate the baby, and stillbirth, perhaps because of a long second stage of labour.

 Psychological effects, sexual function

 According to a 2015 systematic review there is little high-quality information available on the psychological effects of FGM.
 Several small studies have concluded that women with FGM develop anxiety, depression, and post-traumatic stress disorder.
 Feelings of shame and betrayal can develop when women leave the culture that practices FGM and learn that their condition is not the norm, but within the practicing culture, they may view their FGM with pride because for them it signifies beauty, respect for tradition, chastity and hygiene.
 Studies on sexual function have also been small.
 A 2013 meta-analysis of 15 studies involving 12,671 women from seven countries concluded that women with FGM were twice as likely to report no sexual desire and 52 percent more likely to report dyspareunia (painful sexual intercourse).
 One-third reported reduced sexual feelings.

 Distribution

+According to the UNICEF, international FGM rates have risen significantly in recent years, rising from an estimated 200 million in 2016 to 230 million in 2024, with progress towards its abandonment stalling or reversing in many effected countries.